-Freedom & Addiction Recovery: The word freedom gets top billing during this time of year (July 2011).
+Freedom & Addiction Recovery: The word freedom gets top billing in the USA during this time of year (July).
 We reflect on our freedom as a nation and as a people and we can experience a level of gratitude for our liberties.
 There was a point in my personal history when I lived in a free society but was enslaved by the chains of alcoholism.
 It was a prison with no walls, but with very limiting restraints none the less.
 That lifestyle started out with the freedom to decide whether I would drink or not, but I soon lost that privilege the further down the road I went.
 Of course the whole time I would say to myself, “I can quit whenever I want, I just don’t want to right now.”

 Much like the ‘before and after’ pictures of someone when they lose weight, there is a before and after picture of my life in relationship to alcohol.
 The landscape of my life looks totally different today.
 I have been privileged to witness complete lifestyle changes in people who decided to recover from active alcoholism.
 One young lady went on to become a dentist, another fellow became a professional artist, one couple got into addiction recovery, stayed married, blended their families and are now the best grandparents that I know!

 Listed below is a ‘before snapshot’ of what I have freedom from today (as it relates to drinking):